 Bullet-Point information regarding the upcoming Ad Valorem proposal:

 - The school system ranks 133 out of 137 school systems in the state in terms of local funding support.

 - The school system has unusually high debt-per-student at $10,950 per student.

 - The State of Alabama ranks 50 out of 50 in the US in terms of property tax revenue per-capita.

 - The current fund balance is at the “low end of healthy” according to the State.

 - The county has a current Ad Valorem tax rate of 12 mills compared to the State average of 18.2 mills.

-Under the proposal, a 6 mill increase would equate to $3.75 per month tax increase for the average homeowner in the community with a house Fair Market Value of $75,000.
+- The 6 mill increase (18 mills) would equate to $3.75 per month tax increase for the average homeowner in the community with a house Fair Market Value of $75,000.

 I wish everyone a safe and blessed summer - John